 Another area of my work was with Southampton Rape Crisis' award-winning education and outreach service "The Star Project", working with young people in primary and secondary schools, colleges, youth clubs and housing projects where I developed and delivered workshops on issues such as rape and sexual abuse, sexual exploitation, substance use, bullying and cyber-bullying, internet safety amongst others.
 I have been trained by CEOP (Child Exploitation and Online Protection) agency to deliver specialised training to groups of young people on the risks around using the internet.
 I also have experience of developing and delivering presentations and training programmes around these issues to professionals.

-Myself and my wife have been foster carers to a brother and sister for the past 14 years, and in 2009 we went to court and were successful in changing this to a Special Guardianship.
+Myself and my wife had been foster carers to a brother and sister from 2004, and in 2009 we went to court and were successful in changing this to a Special Guardianship.
 Over this time we have met many challenges and understand the huge issues young people face in such circumstances (issues around trust, attachment, anger etc) and managed to maintain a therapeutic, safe and secure placement for both of them while they lived with us.
+Both of them are now adults, still very much a part of our family and have children of their own whom we see regularly.
 We have also provided short-term fostering to other vulnerable young people including a mother and baby placement, an emergency placement for an at-risk young person as well as respite for other teenagers through Fairways Care.